CLM P1/01: 2014 season

 The car made its public debut at the 2014 24 Hours of Le Mans, renamed as the Lotus P1/01, however, the car was not able to run in any session of the event due to a change in the engine the car was going to use.
-The car was originally going to use a 4-litre, naturally aspirated Audi V8, but the deal collapsed due to unknown reasons, and the car was fitted with a 2.4-litre twin turbo V6 from AER.
+The car was originally going to use a 4-litre, naturally aspirated Audi V8, but the deal collapsed for unknown reasons, and the car was fitted with a 2.4-litre twin turbo V6 from AER.
 The car made its racing debut at the next round of the World Endurance Championship, the 6 Hours of Circuit of the Americas, with car number #9.
 Although the car was not able to qualify, it finished the event in second place in the LMP1-L class, completing 140 laps, nine laps down on the class winning Rebellion R-One.
 At the following race in Fuji, the car burst into flames after 181 laps, after a fuel line ruptured.
 The driver of the car at the time, Christophe Bouchut, escaped without injury, but left the team after the race.
 The P1/01 claimed one more finish at the following event in Shanghai, but was unable to finish at Bahrain or São Paulo.